-Add a clause marker in the given space.
+Exercise 4.5: Add a clause marker in the given space.
 Use the words from the box.

-Time Cause Contrast Conditional when, as after before until whenever because since as although though even though if unless

-1. the country's revolution, jobs have been hard to find.

-2. Some people are unemployed they search for a job without stopping.

-3. the US is a "land of riches," poverty is still a serious problem.

-4. The band broke up______the drummer has a problem with drug use.

-5. I feel strangely nervous______I see pictures of surfers on big waves.

-6. I didn't believe in ghosts______I moved into a truly haunted house.

-7. life in a refugee camp is hard, some people find a way to study.

-8. My uncle passed the citizenship test_____he cannot read well.

-- 9. I just got married, my friends like to tease me about my husband. - 10.
-I don't have time to go, can you go to the post office for me? - 11.
-I visited another country for the first time_____I was 20 years old. - 12.
-I was a child, I dreamed about space travel.
+Tim Caus Contrast Conditional when, as after before until whenever because since as although though even though if unless the country's revolution, jobs have been hard to find ł.
+Some people are unemploy stopping. yedthey search for a job without t problem. the US is a "land of riches," poverty is still a serious 3 The band broke upuse. the drummer has a problem with drug ŗ I feel strangely nervous I see pictures of surfers on big wave es.
+I didn't believe in ghosts house.
+I moved into a truly haunted to study. life in a refugee camp is hard, some people find a wa ay My uncle passed the citize enship testhe cannot read well. my husband.
+I just got married, my friends like to tease me abou t I don' t have time to go, can you go to the post office for me ?
+I visited another country old. for the first timeI was 20 years I was a child, I dreamed about space travel.